 All of the principles embodied in the district's wellness policy have been adopted and implemented at PGMS.
 [BP 5030] The cafeteria lines are open at break and lunch daily.
 At these times the cafeteria offers full meals, many a la carte items and snacks for sale.
 Parents are encouraged to prepay for meals and snacks.
-Money can be added to a student meal account with cash or check.
-Parents may also apply money to a student's meal account using a credit or debit card.
-Please visit EZSchoolPay.com, you will need your child's student identity number to create an account.
+Money can be added to a student meal account with cash or check (made payable to PGUSD Food Service).
+Parents may also apply money to a student's meal account using a credit or debit card by going online to EZSchoolPay.com, you will need your child's student identity number to create an account.
 Credit cards are not accepted in the cafeteria.
 All overdue balances must be paid before the end of the school year.
 Students who owe money will not be allowed to purchase a la carte items or snacks.
 Students are reminded when they need to bring money and weekly calls and emails will be sent to parents to let them know when the account is overdrawn.
 All outstanding balances must be paid before the end of the school year.